tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 ::

-  ./build.py --enable-tests
+  ./build.py --enable-examples --enable-tests

-Because we are working with tests in this tutorial, and because they are not built by default in |ns3|, the argument for build.py tells it to build them for us.
-In the future you can build |ns3| without tests if you wish.
+Because we are working with examples and tests in this tutorial, and because they are not built by default in |ns3|, the arguments for build.py tells it to build them for us.
+In the future you can build
+|ns3| without examples and tests if you wish.

 You will see lots of typical compiler output messages displayed as the build script builds the various pieces you downloaded.
 Eventually you should see the